Take-a-knee protests drop dramatically after fan backlash

 “Basically, John Mara told us he can’t ask us to do anything, really,” linebacker Jonathan Casillas told the New York Post on Thursday.
 “He just requests we stand.
 If he had any request, that would be a request of his.
 But he also said if anyone here, anyone in the locker room, feels like they want to kneel or feels that they have to kneel, he’ll be supportive of anybody that decides to do that.
 Honestly, as a player in this league, with everything that’s going on, you can’t really ask for more than that.”

-House Speaker Paul Ryan said Sunday that the president has a point about the protests, noting that many Americans see anthem protests as showing disrespect for the military.
+House Speaker Paul Ryan said Sunday that Trump has a point about the protests, noting that many Americans see anthem protests as showing disrespect for the military.

-“I think clearly people have a right to express themselves … but what so many Americans — I see this at home — see is you’re disrespecting the idea of America that we want to make this free country, a more perfect union and that people have died and fought and survived to protect it,” the Wisconsin congressman said on CBS’s “Face the Nation.”
+“I think clearly people have a right to express themselves … but what so many Americans — I see this at home — see is you’re disrespecting the idea of America that we want to make this free country, a more perfect union and that people have died and fought and survived to protect it,” Ryan said on CBS’s “Face the Nation.”

 Recent polls have shown most of those surveyed somewhat or strongly disapprove of the take-a-knee protests.
 A CBS poll found those disapprove-approve split at 52-38 percent, while an ESPN survey put it at 51-39 percent.